Omikhleia/markdown.sile/README.md

 - Raw inline HTML convenience subset in Markdown
 - Advanced use of symbols in Djot (variable substitution ,and templating)
 - Advanced configuration (e.g. Markdown variants, headings shifting, etc.)
+- Bibliography citations (when appropriate support is enabled)

 ## Use with the resilient collection